MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 Keeping your antivirus protection up to date is critical.
 There are two components to managing protection updates for Microsoft Defender Antivirus:

 - *Where* the updates are downloaded from; and
-- *When* updates are downloaded and applied.
+- *When* updates are downloaded and applied

 This article describes how to specify from where updates should be downloaded (this specification is also known as the fallback order).
 See [Manage Microsoft Defender Antivirus updates and apply baselines](microsoft-defender-antivirus-updates.md) article for an overview on how updates work, and how to configure other aspects of updates (such as scheduling updates).